brlivsky/helmet-detection-yolo/README.md

 4. Google Colab

 ## Dataset
-Data set can be requested from this [link](https://www.iith.ac.in/~ckm/vigil/resources.html).
+Dataset can be requested from this [link](https://www.iith.ac.in/~ckm/vigil/resources.html).
 Do provide a well written reason for the request.
-The video datset has to be converted to images and label manually.
-I've used [LabelImg](https://github.com/tzutalin/labelImg) to annotate the classes 1.
-Helmet 2.
-Bike.
+The video datset has to be converted to images and labeled manually.
+I've used [LabelImg](https://github.com/tzutalin/labelImg) to annotate the classes, the classnames being Helmet and Bike.

 ## Implementation
 Users are requested to go thoroughly through the original [repo](https://github.com/ultralytics/yolov3).
-A walkthrough of the steps I followed.
+Here is a walkthrough of the steps I followed.
 1. Set up the environment in Google Colab
-2. Downloaded the dataset.
+2. Downloaded the dataset
-3. Converted the videos to image frames (code given).
+3. Converted the videos to image frames (code given)
-4. Annotated around 1000+ images manually using LabelImg.
+4. Annotated around 1000+ images manually using LabelImg, the more the merrier
-5. Uploaded the dataset (images + annotation file) to Drive associated with Colab.
+5. Uploaded the dataset (images + annotation file) to the Drive associated with Colab (Sorry, I don't have labeled images in the drive, though I have it in my PC)
-6. Used pretrained weights of COCO dataset to initialize the model (refer orginal repo).
+6. Used pretrained weights of COCO dataset to initialize the model (refer orginal repo)
-7. Trained on the new dataset uploaded.
+7. Trained on the new dataset uploaded
-8. Downloaded the weights and ran detection on PC.
+8. Downloaded the weights and ran detection on PC
+9. Changed modified detect.py to enable webcam

 ## Results
 An image after detection of helmet and motorbike.